kubernetes/kubernetes/docs/devel/api_changes.md

 "this slice will always have at least 1 element", you may get an error or even a panic from the `serialization_test`.
 If so, look at the diff it produces (or the backtrace in case of a panic) and figure out what you forgot.
 Encode that into the fuzzer's custom fuzz functions.
+Hint: if you added defaults for a field, that field will need to have a custom fuzz function that ensures that the field is fuzzed to a non-empty value.

 The fuzzer can be found in `pkg/api/testing/fuzzer.go`.